-- (a) To properly operate and maintain UST systems, owners and operators must meet one of the following: - (1) Conduct a walkthrough inspection at least once every 30 days that, at a minimum and as appropriate to the facility, meets the following: - (A) Spill Prevention Equipment open and visually check for any damage; remove any liquid or debris; check each fill cap to make sure it is securely on the fill pipe; and for spill prevention equipment with continuous interstitial monitoring, check for a leak to or from the interstitial area. - (B) Sumps open and visually check for any damage, releases to the containment area or to the environment; remove any liquid or debris; and for sumps with continuous interstitial monitoring, check for a leak to or from the interstitial area, - (C) Dispenser Cabinets open and visually check for any damage, releases to the containment area or to the environment; remove any liquid or debris; and for dispenser sumps with continuous interstitial monitoring, check for a leak to or from the interstitial area, - (D) Monitoring/Observation Wells check covers to make sure they are secured. - (E) Cathodic Protection check to make sure impressed current cathodic protection rectifiers are on and operating; and ensure records of three year cathodic protection testing and sixty day impressed current system inspections are current, and - (F) Release Detection Systems check to make sure the release detection system is on and operating with no alarm conditions or unusual operating conditions present; check any devices such as tank gauge sticks, groundwater bailers and hand-held vapor monitoring devices for operability and serviceability; and ensure records of release detection testing are current;
+(a) To properly operate and maintain UST systems, owners and operators must meet one of the following:

+- (1) Conduct a walkthrough inspection at least once every thirty (30) days that, at a minimum and as appropriate to the facility, checks the following equipment as specified: - (A) Spill Prevention Equipment open and visually check for any damage; remove any liquid or debris; check each fill cap to make sure it is securely on the fill pipe; and for spill prevention equipment with continuous interstitial monitoring, check for a leak in the interstitial area;

+- (B) Sumps open and visually check for any damage, leaks to the containment area, or releases to the environment; remove any liquid (in contained sumps) or debris; and for sumps with continuous interstitial monitoring, check for a leak in the interstitial area; - (C) Dispenser Cabinets open and visually check for any damage, leaks to the containment area, or releases to the environment; remove any liquid (in contained sumps) or debris; and for sumps with continuous interstitial monitoring, check for a leak in the interstitial area; - (D) Monitoring/Observation Wells check covers to make sure they are secured; - (E) Cathodic Protection check to make sure impressed current cathodic protection rectifiers are on and operating; and ensure records of three (3) year cathodic protection testing and sixty (60) days impressed current system inspections reviewed are current; and - (F) Release Detection Systems check to make sure the release detection system is on and operating with no alarms or unusual operating conditions present; check any devices such as tank gauge sticks, groundwater bailers, and hand-held vapor monitoring devices for operability and serviceability; and ensure records of release detection testing are reviewed monthly and current. - (2) Conduct operation and maintenance walkthrough inspections at least once every thirty (30) days according to a standard code of practice developed by a nationally recognized association or independent testing laboratory that are comparable to (a)(1) of this section; or - (3) Conduct operation and maintenance walkthrough inspections developed by the Agency that is comparable to (a)(1) of this section.

-- (2) Conduct operation and maintenance walkthrough inspections at least once every 30 days according to a standard code of practice developed by a nationally recognized association or independent testing laboratory that are comparable to (a)(1) of this section; or - (3) Conduct operation and maintenance walkthrough inspections developed by the Agency that are comparable to (a)(1) of this section. - (b) Owners and operators must maintain records of the most recent twelve operation and maintenance walkthrough inspections.
-The record must include a listing of each area checked, whether each area checked was acceptable or needed to have some action taken and a description of any actions taken to correct an issue. - (c) The periodic operation and maintenance walkthrough inspections take effect on [ENTER effective date of this regulation].
+(b) Owners and operators must maintain records of operation and maintenance walkthrough inspections for one (1) year.
+The record must include a listing of each area checked, whether each area checked was acceptable or needed to have any action taken and a description of any actions taken to correct an issue.